denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. Line 5
 F. The code does not contain any compiler errors.

+**The module name is valid, as are the exports statements.
+Lines 4 and 5 are tricky because each is valid independently.
+However, the same module name is not allowed to be used in two requires statements.
+The second one fails to compile on line 5, making option E the answer.**

 ---

 24. Which are true statements about a package in a JAR on the classpath containing a module-info. java file?
 (Choose all that apply.)